-The undergraduate experience at Doane is an immersive, collaborative environment, a community of students, faculty, and staff, that motivates students to take responsibility for their ongoing academic and personal growth.
+The undergraduate degree experience at Doane is an immersive, collaborative environment, a community of students, faculty, and staff, that motivates students to take responsibility for their ongoing academic and personal growth.

 The Doane Core Pathway serves as a catalyst for students to develop crucial intellectual skills, build connections of knowledge across various disciplines, serve and to lead at all levels of citizenship, communicate effectively, use information wisely and pursue a healthy lifestyle.